DETAILED ACTION

 Examination requires claim terms first be construed in terms in the broadest reasonable manner during prosecution as is reasonably allowed in an effort to establish a clear record of what applicant intends to claim.
 See MPEP § 2111.
 Under a broadest reasonable interpretation, words of the claim must be given their plain meaning, unless such meaning is inconsistent with the specification.
 See MPEP § 2111.01.
 It is also appropriate to look to how the claim term is used in the prior art, which includes prior art patents, published applications, trade publications, and dictionaries.
 MPEP § 2111.01 (III).
 However, specific embodiments of the specification cannot be imported into the claims, particularly where the subject claim limitation is broader than the embodiment.
 MPEP § 2111.01(II).

-As provided in MPEP 2111.01.IV, “the only exceptions to giving the words in a claim their ordinary and customary meaning in the art are (1) when the applicant acts as their own lexicographer; and (2) when the applicant disavows or disclaims the full scope of a claim term in the specification.
+As provided in MPEP 2111.01.IV, “the only exceptions to giving the words in a claim their ordinary and customary meaning in the art is (1) when the applicant acts as their own lexicographer; and (2) when the applicant disavows or disclaims the full scope of a claim term in the specification.
 To act as their own lexicographer, the applicant must clearly set forth a special definition of a claim term in the specification that differs from the plain and ordinary meaning it would otherwise possess.
 CCS Fitness, Inc. v.
 Brunswick Corp., 288 F.3d 1359, 1366, 62 USPQ2d 1658, 1662 (Fed.
 Cir.
 2002).”
 In the instant case, Applicant defines the term subject” as:

 The term "subject" as used herein refers to humans suffering from or at risk for a certain disease or disorder.
 The term "subject" and "patient" herein are used interchangeably.
 [Pg.
 5].

-The specification attempt to provide a specific definition to the term “subject” that is “suffering from of at risk of any disease or disorder.
+The specification attempts to provide a specific definition to the term “subject” that is “suffering from of at risk of any disease or disorder.
 Because the definition targets any disease or disorder, the term subject” is given its ordinary and customary meanings attributed by those of ordinary skill in the art.
 MPEP 2111.01.

 Instant specification provides specific definition to the term “increased risk”: